Guidelines for Authors

 - Articles may vary from 500 to 3,000 words; whatever is required to tell the story completely and concisely.
 Illustrations (JPEGs or other digital files) are of course desirable.

 - Images must be in JPEG or PNG format, web-optimized at 72 dpi.
 Maximum image resolution should not exceed 1 MP (megapixels).
 Image dimension should not exceed 1200 x 800 pixels (width x length).
+Minimum size for images is 800 px in width.
 Upload and resize your image here.
 Submitters guarantee that all images are owned by themselves or that they have permission from the rightful owner to use them.
 Conservation Frontlines is not responsible for copyright infringement.